graceDxyz/agrimap/README.md

    ....
    ```
+   > [!NOTE]

-   > Note: Please ensure to obtain the missing Uploadthing environment variables from the developer.
+   > Please ensure to obtain the missing Uploadthing environment variables from the developer.

 ### 3. Install Project Dependencies